Promise to Protect, Pledge to Heal

 All participants must arrive on time and stay for the entire session.
 Latecomers will not be admitted and those who leave early will not receive credit for attendance.
 Safe Environment Education sessions last three hours.

-Safe Environment Education sessions are not appropriate for those under the age of 18 and still in High School.
+Safe Environment Education sessions are not appropriate for those under the age of 18 years.
 Please do not bring your underage children unless the location specifies that child care is provided.